Lisavi28/leisureapp/README.md

 # Leisureapp
-Entertainment website
+This is an entertainment website.
+The main purpose of this website is to provide users with events and movies options so they can reduce the time they spend looking for attractions.
+It is build based on web APIs that look for options based on your criteria.

 ## User story

 As a person who enjoys living new and gratifying experiences.
 I want to find events and festivals near me.
 So that I can better spend my free time.

-Although sometimes I also enjoy watching a good movie in the comfort of home, I would like to know about like to recomendation.
+Although sometimes I also enjoy watching a good movie in the comfort of my home, I would like to have some recommendations for movies.

-Given an interactive application When I enter my location Then I am presented with a menu with types of activities, current and future events When I select an activity Then they introduce me and the place, time and price.
-When sometimes I seek to enjoy my free time at home given an app with form inputs allows me to search for movies then I am presented with different genres of movies to choose from giving me the platform where I can enjoy it.

-### Build with
+### Built with

 *HTML *CSS *JS